 Carbonade Flamande is a classic dish found throughout Belgium.
-Many different recipes can be found and most restaurants have their own twist of this dish.
+Many recipes exist, and most restaurants have their own twist on this dish.
 Some recipes I have seen call for marinating the beef in beer for three days.
-I have not found this to be necessary but using the proper beer is a must.
-Look for a Flemish Brown Ale and if this can’t be found use Dark Belgian Ale.
-Whatever you choose don’t use an overly-hopped American Ale as this will wreck the meal.
+I have not found this to be necessary, but using the proper beer is a must.
+Look for a Flemish Brown Ale; if this is unavailable, use Dark Belgian Ale instead.
+Whatever you choose, don’t use an overly-hopped American Ale, as this will wreck the meal.

 Ingredients: